xinshuoweng/AIODrive/eval/README.md

 # Evaluation

-Each challenge has its own evaluation procedures.
+Each challenge has its own evaluation procedure.
 Please follow instructions for each challenge below.

-All below code depends on my personal toolbox: https://github.com/xinshuoweng/Xinshuo_PyToolbox.
+All evaluation code depends on my personal toolbox: https://github.com/xinshuoweng/Xinshuo_PyToolbox.
 Please install the toolbox by

 *1. Clone the github repository.*
 ~~~shell